 The Uffizi Gallery, Florence

 I wouldn’t say the Uffizi was disappointing.
-I would just say that after three hours waiting in a queue next to a creepy Californian surfer guy and a French couple who somehow started behind us but left before we got in – ones enthusiasm for art does tend to diminish slightly.
-In saying that, the Uffizi does have one of the world’s best collections, including works by Leonardo da Vinci, Michelangelo and Raphael (i’ll resist saying the obvious).
-If in Florence, it is an absolute must.
-Just be sure to take a stroll down and buy tickets the day before you plan to visit.
+I would just say three hours waiting in a queue does tend to dampen ones enthusiasm.
+Nonetheless the Uffizi does have one of the world’s best collections, including works by Leonardo da Vinci, Michelangelo and Raphael (i’ll resist the obvious).
+If in Florence, it is a must.
+Just be sure to buy tickets in advance.

 .